 Shelly Zegart has spent more than three decades researching, documenting, and showcasing the rich heritage of quilting in America.
 Garnering national and international recognition, her work combines rigorous academic scholarship with a deep respect and personal connection to the craft.
 Her lectures, essays, and books embrace concerns that engage collectors, curators, historians, folklorists, and others.

-Matthew Robb is curator of Art of the Americas at the Fine Arts Museums of San Francisco.
+Richard Benefield is the deputy director of the Fine Arts Museums of San Francisco.

-Jill D'Alessandro is the curator of Textile Arts at the Fine Arts Museums of San Francisco.
+Maria Santangelo is the associate curator of European Decorative Arts and Sculpture at the Fine Arts Museums of San Francisco.

 Throughout the 20th century, art was influenced by the race and gender of the artist.
 African American women artists Elizabeth Catlett, Betye Saar, Mildred Howard, Carrie Mae Weems, Lorna Simpson, and Kara Walker all built on the accomplishments of their predecessors to create art that reflects their personal experiences and the eras in which they lived.